emilijadj/emilijadj/README.md

 - 👋 Hi, I’m @emilijadj
-- 🌱 I’m currently studying at University Mediterranean Faculty for informational technogoly 👩‍🎓
+- 🌱 I’m studying at University Mediterranean Faculty for informational technogoly and I’m currently at University of Leon attending first semester with Erasmus+ programme. 👩‍🎓
 - 👀 And also interested in computer science and programming💻, music🎶, movies🎞️ and my baby dog Aja 🐕💙